Some of the below information is in PDF format

 Can someone claim Excess Proceeds on my behalf?

-A party of interest in the property that was sold at tax sale may assign (transfer or sell) his or her right to claim excess proceeds only with a dated, written document that explicitly states that the right to claim excess proceeds is being assigned, and only after each party to the proposed assignment has disclosed to each other party all facts relating to the value of the right that is being assigned.
+A party of interest in the property that was sold at tax sale may assign (transfer or sell) his or her right to claim excess proceeds to someone else only with a dated, written document that explicitly states that the right to claim excess proceeds is being assigned, and only after each party to the proposed assignment has disclosed to each other party all facts relating to the value of the right that is being assigned.
 Any assignment that does not comply with these requirements shall have no effect.
 Any person or entity who in any way acts on behalf of, or in place of, any party of interest with respect to filing a claim for excess proceeds shall submit proof with the claim that the amount of excess proceeds has been disclosed to the party of interest and that the party of interest has been advised of their right to claim excess proceeds on their own behalf at no charge.
 If you prefer to have an agent file your claim for you, or if you should decide to sell/transfer your claim, an "Assignment" must be completed and submitted in addition to the Claim for Excess Proceeds.

 When can claims be filed?